cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/project-flow.md

 1. Is the **created data** qualitative, relevant and valuable for public agendas such as (UiTinVlaanderen)[https://www.uitinvlaanderen.be]?
 2. Is the **integration made robust**, e.g. is it possible to update and delete content through the integration?

 It is important that you go through the checklist below in advance and validate your integration against it.
-By doing this in advance, you ensure a smooth transition to the production environment!
+By doing this in advance, you ensure a smooth transition to the production environment.

 ### Checklist for a succesfull integration
 #### Mandatory fields